Houston Scaffolding Accident Attorneys

 Common Scaffolding Accident Injuries

 In a Bureau of Labor and Statistics study, 72% of workers injured in scaffold accidents were hurt when planking or support gave way, or when they slipped or were struck by a falling object.
 These events can be prevented if construction sites comply with OSHA standards for scaffolds, yet all too many employers ignore these rules.
-When safety is not the employers' top priority, construction site accidents are bound to occur.
-When the employees involved in construction are working at great heights, injuries sustained in construction accidents are usually serious or even fatal.
+When safety is not the employers' top priority, construction accidents are bound to occur.
+When the employees involved in construction are working at great heights, injuries sustained are usually serious or even fatal.

 Common scaffolding-related injuries include: